mblayman/blue/README.md

   of "good enough" code formatting style like Black or gofmt).
 2. Require compiling Rust or C++.

+These are other formatters that I have encountered that seem to fall into the previous two items.

+* StyLua (requires Rust toolchain, but passes item 1)
+* EmmyLuaCodeStyle (requires C++ toolchain, too many knobs, default formater of Neovim Lua language server)
+* LuaFormatter (requires C++ toolchain, too many knobs)

 By making a pure Lua implementation,
 I'd be acknowledging a sacrifice of speed for the sake of portability